yuanningli/tonal_BCI_decoding/README.md

 ## Overview
-This repository contains scripts and files for the analysis of our work entitled “A brain-to-text framework of decoding natural tonal sentences”.
+This repository contains scripts and files for our work entitled “A brain-to-text framework for decoding natural tonal sentences”.
 The following sections provide an overview of the contents and organization.

 ## Contents